 Many entrepreneurs launch a business with plans to own it for many years, possibly growing and expanding it into different areas.
-Others might find themselves looking to transfer business ownership — in part or in whole — to someone else for myriad reasons.
+Others might find themselves looking to transfer business ownership — in part or whole — to someone else for myriad reasons.

-Whether you’re the owner of a limited liability company, a corporation, or even a sole proprietorship, knowing how to transfer business ownership to someone else can be helpful, especially if you ever find yourself in a situation where you need to remove yourself from your venture without necessarily closing shop.
+Whether you’re the owner of a limited liability company, a corporation, or even a sole proprietorship, knowing how to transfer your business ownership to someone else can be helpful, especially if you ever find yourself in a situation where you need to remove yourself from your venture without necessarily closing shop.

 4 Ways To Transfer Business Ownership